gimlet-io/gimlet-documentation/src/pages/blog/dont-group-environment-variables.md

 ## Grouping environment variables

-If the name does not ring a bell, it is the practice when an app requires a variable like `APP_ENV`, takes predefined values like `staging`, `production`, then there is a switch case in the code that sets further values based on the environment.
+If the term does not ring a bell, it is the practice when an app requires a variable like `APP_ENV`, takes predefined values like `staging` or `production`, then there is a switch case in the code that sets further values based on the environment.

 If APP_ENV equals staging, use this database connection string, if production use another.
 You get the gist, kind of like `NODE_ENV` and `RAILS_ENV`, but supercharged.